-Working with a graphic or web designer is uncharted territory for many business owners.
+Hiring a graphic designer (or web designer) is uncharted territory for many business owners.
 If you’re new in business, you’ve probably tried to DIY your logo and website, and used templates from Vistaprint for postcards.
 Now, you’re wanting to level up your design and hire a designer!
 But, you don’t know what to expect or where to start.Pin this!

 There are several places you could look!
 In order, this is how I would recommend you conduct your search for a designer:

 - Ask colleagues for recommendations.
 They are a trusted resource, and can help steer you in the right direction (or away from the wrong people).

 - Ask in Facebook groups.
 You may not know these people, so their suggestions could be biased (or self-promotion), but still a great resource pool.

 - Search on Thumbtack or Angie’s List for designers in your area.

 - You could try posting on Upwork or eLance, but you will get a myriad of results, and not all will be credible.

 What programs do graphic designers use?

 Across the board, a majority of designers work with Adobe Creative Suite – Photoshop, Illustrator, InDesign.
 There are some other newer, lesser-known programs being used, but Adobe is still king, currently.